 - 1. Completion of at least a baccalaureate degree. - Completion of the appropriate teaching fields or specializations with grades of "C" or higher in each required course. - 3.
-Completion of the appropriate professional sequence of courses with a grade of "C" or higher in each. - Passing scores on the appropriate Examination(s) for the Certification of Educators in Texas (ExCET) or Texas Examination of Educator Standards (TEXES). - 5.
-Filing a State application form online at www.sbec.state.tx.us.
+Completion of the appropriate professional sequence of courses with a grade of "C" or higher in each. - 4.
+Passing scores on the appropriate Examination(s) for the Certification of Educators in Texas (ExCET) or Texas Examination of Educator Standards (TEXES). - Filing a State application form and the necessary processing fees with the College of Education Academic Advising Center (2026 Education Building).

 Fitness for the Teaching Profession.
-Students who are admitted to teacher education are expected to meet specified non-academic standards, which are necessary to be competent teachers.
+Students who are admitted to teacher education are expected to meet specified non-academic standards which are necessary to be competent teachers.
 The intent is to ensure that the students recommended for teacher certification are able to effectively and independently carry out the duties for which they are being prepared.
 The fitness criteria include physical characteristics, personality characteristics, responsibility characteristics, communication skills, social relationships, personal responsibilities, and commitment to the teaching profession.
 Students who have been identified with a demonstrable discrepancy by two or more distinct professors or cooperating teachers will meet with the Teacher Education Admission and Retention (TEAR) Committee to discuss options available for progress in Teacher Education to continue.